Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 #### Server:

+- `ServerLoadAccelerator`: **Must have!** This mod significantly improves the time, that the server needs to load a world when it has many wires.
+(25 minutes to 30 seconds become 10 seconds).
 - `CustomChatManager`: Prevents players from abusing `sayraw` and adds chat commands, such as `/list` and `/tps` which allows anyone in multiplayer to control the simulation.
 - `FixCompilerOnServer`: Fixes the compiler from breaking if Harmony is loaded.